ALTUS-Community/SolutionStarters/Tools/POL-TO-ALTUS-Migration/3.SharePoint-Migration/Readme.md

 # SharePoint to Dynamics 365 Migration Tool

-This tool enables efficient migration of SharePoint project data to Microsoft Dynamics 365 using the MS CMT (Configuration Migration Tool) format.
+This tool exports and imports SharePoint list data to Microsoft Dynamics 365 using the MS CMT (Configuration Migration Tool) format.
+It works in conjunction with the Project Online and Project migration tools.

+## Prerequisites

+**Required:** Projects must already be present in your Altus (Dynamics 365) environment from a previous migration step.
+SharePoint list items will be linked to these projects during import.

+**Note:** The POLExport data from previous migration steps (step 1) is used to identify and map projects in SharePoint.

+## Migration Workflow & Prerequisites

+**This tool performs two steps:**

+1. **Export** – Export list data from SharePoint
+   - Extract list items, metadata, and project references from configured SharePoint site collections
+   - Convert to CMT XML format
+   - Can use POLExport path from previous step 1 (optional)

+2. **Import** – Import list data to Dynamics 365
+   - Requires projects to already exist in Altus (from step 1 migration)
+   - Links list items to their corresponding projects in D365
+   - Creates/updates records based on configuration

 ## Configuration